The killer agile marketing plan every tech business needs

 The bane of the traditional marketer’s life is scope creep.
 Suddenly, despite long-term planning, new items get added to the to-do list and priorities become unclear.

-The agile marketing plan provides simple, immoveable goals.
+Agile marketing provides simple, immoveable goals.
 They are the sole focus for the sprint period and then reviewed and revised.
 All additional items that may arise are put aside for review at the end of each sprint.

 What does an agile marketing plan look like?